-The good news is that obtaining a good HDMI cable which fully support your equipments features is not difficult if you know what to look.
+The good news is that obtaining a good HDMI cable which fully supports your equipment features is not difficult if you know what to look.
 Most of the information available on the subject is just noise, distinguishing the signal isn’t really that hard at all if you follow these simple guidelines.

 A high-definition multimedia interface (HDMI) cable is a compact audio-video cable used to transfer data from a source device, such as a Blu-ray player, to a display device, such as an HDTV.
 HDMI was introduced in 2002 and soon became the de facto standard for delivering high-definition content to our televisions.

-Genuine HDMIHDMI is controlled by the HDMI Forum, a collection of industry entities, such as Philips and Sony.
+HDMI is controlled by the HDMI Forum, a collection of industry entities, such as Philips and Sony.
 To display the genuine HDMI logo, it must meet technical specifications and quality control standards as set by the Forum.
-Cheap (knockoff) non-genuine cables should be avoided, but are rare these days due to the prevalence of Inexpensive Genuine HDMI Cables
+Cheap (knockoff) non-genuine cables should be avoided, but are rare these days due to the prevalence of Inexpensive Genuine HDMI Cables.

 Perhaps the most confusing aspect of choosing HDMI cables is making head or tail of the various versions available.
 The version of the cable refers to the version of the HDMI standard that it supports.
 The first version was 1.0, but the Forum has upgraded it to 1.2, 1.3 and then 1.4.
 The Forum is currently working on version 2.0.
 All HDMI versions are backwards compatible, however, so there is never any risk of purchasing a cable that won’t work with your devices.